Find health insurance coverage for college student

 Students can get short-term coverage with low premiums and limited benefits or stay on a parent's plan, depending on their coverage needs.

-Out-of-State Coverage
+Out-of-State Coverages

 If you're going to school somewhere that your existing plan doesn't offer coverage, a short-term health insurance plan can help you bridge the gap.